yiisoft/definitions/README.md

 $object = $definition->resolve($container);
 ```

-In the above we use a closure, a static call and a static
+In the above, we use a closure, a static call and a static
 method passed as array-callable.
-In each case we determine
+In each case, we determine
 and pass dependencies based on the types of arguments in
 the callable signature.